 Now onto this week’s topic.

 Many investors are hesitant to incorporate at the beginning.
-They don’t want to pay for the costs of incorporation, they don’t want to pay for the cost of filing your corporation tax returns annually.
+For some, this will be because they don’t want to pay for the costs of incorporation.
+For others, it will be because they don’t want to pay for the cost of filing their corporation tax returns annually, and for the majority it will be a bit of both.

 What can you do?